KBDizzee/KTMVTour/docs/daily-log.md

 ![alt text](./images-for-log/image22.png)

 - Ok, nvm i'll just understand a bit of basics about redis first and then try to set it up, because I think i will need it while implementing the feed display on backend.
 So today will be redis stuff and then tomorrow, I can start the feed display.
 In regards to the feed display, how it'll work I think is our pagination limits to 1 post only.
 So we load one post only, but then with the help of redis we cache the next 2 or 3 posts already, so everything is super fast and we lessen the amount we need to get post info from db.
 At least I think that's how it will work, but im not 100% sure yet.

+- Ahh i was wondering why my shi didn't connect to db, but I completely forgot to add the db to render env variables.
+Lucikly I remembered this kind of quick..

+- I also got like 75 photos of landmark B so thats good